skye2k2/scripts/README.md

 ## update-install-test.sh

 Set of commands to update a specific set of GitHub repositories, and optionally npm/bower install, run tests, and open results on each. *Note: Currently position-sensitive, and requires configuration before running.*

+### Options:

+	-d		dry-run		Output the list of GitHub directories that *would* have been updated.
+	-f		full		Do a full install.
+If package.json present, remove node_modules directory; if bower.json present, remove bower_components directory; run `cake env:setup` if Cakefile is present.
+	-t		test		Run unit tests via `npm test` or `wct --skip-plugin sauce`, determined by presence of package.json/bower.json.
+Open coverage results.

 **To-Do:**